 Approximately six weeks prior to the start of your training, you will attend a Saturday session at Letchworth Police Station for your Induction day.
 You will then attend an 11-week course, during which your knowledge of the law will be tested with regular skills development exercises, as well as written exams.
 You will also receive personal safety training and IT training.
-The aim of the course is to test the knowledge you have gained on the CKP, and to ensure that you can put that knowledge into practice.

 Once you leave training school and join an intervention team, you will be assessed by an officer from the Professional Development Unit who will work with you for the remainder of the probation period to assist you to complete your OneFile portfolio.
 The initial ten weeks with the intervention team will be spent with a coach who will guide and assist you to reach Fit for Independent Patrol status, when you will be able to patrol on your own.
 During your probationary period, the PDU assessor will observe you periodically, conduct recorded discussions and you will also compile written evidence towards the portfolio, with the aim of completing this before the end of the probation period.

 Police Officer recruitment opens approximately once per year.

 Sorry, there are currently no police officer vacancies.